- April 15, 2025

 To start the small estate process, an heir or representative of the estate must file a written request with the local probate court asking to use the simplified process.
 Your written request must include:

-- A statement saying no will exists or the will was presented for probate within one year of the person’s death (if no notice was published)
+- A statement saying that no will exists or that the will was presented for probate within one year of the person’s death (if no notice was published)

 - Valuation and inventory of the deceased person’s property